-Ever wonder if you really need vibration reduction?
+Ever wonder if you really need vibration reduction (VR) for your camera?
 We’re here to explain it all!

 What is Vibration Reduction?

-Vibration Reduction (Nikon) and Image Stabilization (Canon) is the name of a technology that helps stabilize the lens movement associated from hand shake.
-These stabilizers help eliminate blurry photos resulting from hand shake or if you’re shutter speed is too slow.
-It counter-balances motion, just like noise cancelling headsets counters noise.
+Vibration Reduction (Nikon) and Image Stabilization (Canon) is the name of a camera technology that helps stabilize the lens or camera movement associated with hand shake.
+These camera stabilizers help eliminate blurry photos resulting from hand shake or if your shutter speeds are too slow.
+It counter-balances motion, just like noise-canceling headsets counters noise.

-The photo above was taken in Paris, France with my Nikon 16-35 at only 1/2 of a second shutter speed handheld without a tripod!
+The photo above was taken in Paris, France with my Nikon 16-35 camera at only 1/2 of a second shutter speed handheld without a tripod or shutter release!
 Without VR this wouldn’t have been possible.

-The three lenses that vibration reduction really helps to have for our wedding photography work is the Nikon 105 f/2.8 Macro, Nikon 16-35 f/4 and the Nikon 70-200 f/2.8.
-What and when do we use these lenses for during the wedding day?
+The three camera lenses that VR really helps to have for our wedding photography work is the Nikon 105 Macro camera, Nikon 16-35 f/4, and the Nikon 70-200 camera.
+What and when do we use these during the wedding day?

-I like to add variety to the wedding day with this lens by incorporating more “scene” type shots during the evening/nighttime showcasing the venue and reception.
+I like to add variety to the wedding day with this Nikon 16-35 f/4 lens by incorporating more “scene” type shots during the evening/nighttime showcasing the venue and reception.

-We pretty much only use this lens during the ceremony as we prefer our prime lenses for portraits.
+We pretty much only use this Nikon 70-200 lens during the ceremony as we prefer our prime lens for portraits.
 We use this when the ceremony is in a dark church or if we are using during reception for speeches with dim lighting.
-In these situations, having vibration reduction is a lifesaver for this lens.
+In these situations, having VR is a lifesaver for this lens.

 The 70-200 f/2.8 VRII lens was used to capture this quick moment.
 I was zoomed all the way to 200mm and only able to get 1/40th of a second in this dark church at ISO 2500.
 Another instance where without VR you will be left with nothing but blurry photos.

-When will Vibration Reduction or Image Stabilization NOT work?
+When will VR or Image Stabilization NOT work?

-Note that vibration reduction and image stabilization will actually cause blur if using a tripod while having image stabilization set to “on.”
-Make sure to double check before every session!
+Note that VR and image stabilization will actually cause blur if using a tripod while having image stabilization set to “on.”
+Make sure to double-check before every session!